LucasGdosR/advent-of-code-22/README.md

 For this year, my personal challenges are to solve it in Odin and create visualizations.

 I have an extra challenge of thinking of how to solve the problem with a multi-threaded solution.
 In general, I only propose how it could be multi-threaded, but there may be some multi-threaded solutions and visualizations.
+In hindsight, this particular Advent of Code edition does not seem to favor multithreading, as many problems have a sequential nature.
+I had many more opportunities to multithread in the 2023 edition.

 - [x] 01: multi-threaded
 - [x] 02: single-threaded; multi-threaded solution idea: parallelize the `for-loop`, each thread accumulates to local variables, and sum accumulated solutions.